The Adventure of the Crooked Man: Commentary

 The Granada Television adaptation of "The Crooked Man" reverses the quote, having Watson deduce that Holmes had looked up a passage in the Bible since they returned home from Aldershot.
 When Holmes asks Watson how he knew, he points out Holmes' bookmark and replies "Elementary, my dear Holmes".

 The exact date of this story's setting is unknown, but since Nancy had been married for "upward of thirty years" and the Indian Rebellion broke out in 1857, the date would need to be at or past 1887.
 The first few lines by Watson explain that this story occurred in the "summer" just after his marriage, which, according to The Sign of the Four, was sometime in 1889; this suggests the story is set in either 1889 or 1890.

+The fictional Royal Mallows regiment, which features in "The Crooked Man", also appears in other fiction by Sir Arthur Conan Doyle: the short stories "The Green Flag" and "The Debut of Bimbashi Joyce", both set in the Mahdist War.